There are a lot of options to send money to and from Thailand.

 So what options do you have to get your money out of Thailand?

-Most major Thai banks offer international bank transfers with a really good exchange and at reasonable fees.
+Most major Thai banks offer international bank transfers with a really good exchange and charge reasonable fees.

 Banks like Kasikorn or Bangkok Bank let you do them directly from the app once you've set up the feature with them.

 Western Union, Deemoney, MoneyGram...

 It's not the cheapest way to send money from Thailand but it's the easiest.

 All you need is money and a passport.